loyada/typedpy/docs/tutorial.rst

     # TypeError: i: Invalid default value: 'a'; Reason: Expected <class 'int'>

 The error will be caught immediately.
+Next, will look at immutability.
 With dataclass, although the class is "frozen" (i.e. supposed to be immutable), we can do the following:

 .. code-block:: python
+    @dataclass(frozen=True)
+    class FooDataClass:
+        a: dict

     f = FooDataClass(a = {'a': 1})
     # no run time checks for nested objects, even though it is frozen!